MuhammadShahzeel/asp.net-core-web-api/8EFCCodeFirstApproach/readme.txt

 Design-time support ke liye (recommended):
 Microsoft.EntityFrameworkCore.Design

-step 2: create a model class and dbcontext class in Models folder check  models folder for detail
+step 2: create a model class and dbcontext class in Models folder check  models folder for detail or you can also  put dbcontext in Data folder

 step 3: add connection string in appsettings.json file